Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 Your brain becomes temporarily dumber.

-This is why you forget what you were going to say.
+That’s why you forget what you were going to say.
+Your prepared lines vanish on cue.
+Even confident men sometimes look awkward at the start.

 Real-World Application